jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Evaluation

-> :memo: Provide an evaluation script with details of how to reproduce results
+> :memo: Provide an evaluation script with details of how to reproduce results.
 >
-> * Describe data preprocessing / postprocessing steps
+> * Describe data preprocessing / postprocessing steps.
-> * Provide a command line example for evaluation
+> * Provide a command line example for evaluation.

 Please run this command line for evaluation.